metablaster/WindowsFirewallRuleset/README.md

 For example just saying: allow TCP outbound port 2891 for my new game without telling where, why or which user account to allow, or no explanation what this is supposed to allow or block is not acceptable.

-If you lack some of the information, no problem but please try to do some research first.
+If you lack some of the information, no problem but please try to collect some information first.

 [Table of Contents](#table-of-contents)